 One of the dirty little secrets of the Cold War was that from the years 1964 to 1968 the United States Air Force dropped leaflets over the Democratic People's Republic of Korea (DPRK) in an attempt to influence the citizens and ruling class of that Communist nation.
 Information on this operation first became available when the 7th Psychological Group confidential document A Report on Operation Jilli was declassified in 1979.
 The vast majority of facts that you will read in this article came directly from the Jilli Report.
 The manual notes that past leafleting operations have been very inefficient.
-A Johns
+In the case of Jilli:

 study found that during WWII and the Korean War: Hopkins University

 1. Formulae for leafleting was not based on sound criteria, but arose out of the judgment of individuals with varying degrees and fields of experience.